 Introduction

 The globe is currently facing a major challenge from global climate change.
 Land and ocean temperatures have been rising at an average pace of 0.06 °C every decade since 1850, more than three times faster than the rate of warming since 1982, which was around 0.20 °C per decade [1].
 The main causes of global warming over the past century have been determined to be the burning of fossil fuels, significant greenhouse gas emissions, and fast population expansion.
 Experts have noted that human activity is the primary cause of the increase in the Earth's average surface temperature in the Sixth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC).
 Between 1850 and 2019, the global surface temperature increased by 0.8 to 1.3 degrees Celsius, mostly due to the release of greenhouse gases, which is the main cause of global warming [2].
 Furthermore, the world's climate is changing quickly due to modern society's long-standing reliance on fossil fuels.
 This tendency has already caused record-breaking floods, wildfires, and droughts, progressively affecting populations all over the world.
 Earth's future is primarily dependent on the decisions made by today's population, and the situation will worsen if greenhouse gas emissions continue [3, 76].
 As the basis for human existence and growth, agricultural productivity is significantly impacted by the swift changes in the global climate [4, 5, 6, 12].
-In addition to decreasing crop yields through increased frequency of extreme weather events, unequal precipitation, droughts, and floods, global warming also upsets ecological balance and has an impact on crop pest and disease prevention and management [7, 8, 11].
-Furthermore, soil degradation and land resource scarcity brought on by climate change have an effect on the sustainable growth of agricultural production [9, 15].
+In addition to decreasing crop yields through increased frequency of extreme weather events, unequal precipitation, droughts, and floods, global warming also upsets the ecological balance and has an impact on crop pest and disease prevention and management [7, 8, 11].
+Furthermore, soil degradation and land resource scarcity brought on by climate change affect the sustainable growth of agricultural production [9, 15].
 Innovative solutions and robust international cooperation are desperately needed to meet this problem.
 Countries can work together to promote sustainable technology development and achieve significant reductions in greenhouse gas emissions [10, 13, 14].

 Direct Effects of Climate Change on Farming Production